 Cite references by name and date.
 In the case of two authors, use an ampersand (&) and not 'and'.
 The abbreviation 'et al.' must be used in all cases where more than two authors are quoted.
 Note: the comma after et al., is not in italics.

-Personal communications and unpublished work should be cited in the text, giving the initials, name and date.
+Personal communications and unpublished work should be cited in the text, giving the initials, name, and date.
 Personal communications do not appear in the list of references.
-Personal communications appear only in the text similar to the following: According to Brightguy (2005, A.B.
+Personal communications appear only in the text as:

+According to Brightguy (2005, A.B.
 Brightguy, Pers.
 Comm., Centre of Wisdom, P.O.
-Box 100, Pretoria, 0001) - enough details so that person could be contacted.
-All other references in the text should be listed alphabetically by first authors' surnames at the end of the paper under the heading, 'References'.
+Box 100, Pretoria, 0001)

+Enough details should be provided so that person can be contacted.
+All other references in the text should be listed alphabetically by first author surnames at the end of the paper under the heading, 'References'.

 Multiple references within parentheses in the text should be cited in chronological order.

-Examples:

-Apart from the work of Chevallerie & Smith (1971), Veary (1991) and Lewis et al. (1997), little data...

-OI

-... and has been shown to increase the pH (Chevallerie & Smith, 1971; Veary, 1991; Lewis et al., 1997).
+Examples: Apart from the work of Chevallerie & Smith (1971), Veary (1991) and Lewis et al. (1997), little data... or ... and has been shown to increase the pH (Chevallerie & Smith, 1971; Veary, 1991; Lewis et al., 1997).

-When citing a reference that is not the primary report, put: 'original authors (1991, cited by citing authors, 1997)' in text, and the original work followed by the statement 'Cited by' parenthetically in list of references.
-For example: show Scott (1947, cited by Tainton, 1999) in the text and Scott, J.D., 1947.
+When citing a reference that is not the primary report, put: 'original authors (1991, cited by citing authors, 1997)' in text, and the original work followed by the statement 'cited by' parenthetically in the list of references.

+For example: show Scott (1947, cited by Tainton, 1999) in the text, and

+Scott, J.D., 1947.
 Veld management in South Africa.
 Bull., Dept. Agric.
 S. Afr.
 No. 28. (cited by Tainton, 1999) in the list of references.